davidpet/snippets/cpp/Variables/007 - Statics - explanation.md

 This code demonstrates the basic usage of static variables in C++.
 It's important to note that static variables have a lifetime that lasts the duration of the program.
 This means they are created when the program starts and destroyed when the program ends.

 At the bottom, the snippet also demonstrates calling a function that has a static variable inside.
 The variable is created, with the given initialized value, the first time it is executed, and then it can be modified after that and retain the new value next time the function is called.
 It is essentially a global variable that can only be seen from a limited scope.

+It's worth noting that `static` is a __storage specifier__ and not part of the type of the variable.
+Thus, it is not part of typedefs or `auto`.